GVSU-CIS371/sample-code/Vue.js/Components/LondonFog/README.md

-# Shopping Cart Vue 3 + TypeScript + Pinia Example
+# London Fog Vue 3 + TypeScript Example

-Welcome to the sample code for shopping cart application using Vue 3, TypeScript, and Pinia.
+Welcome to the London Fog Vue 3 + TypeScript example repository!
+This project showcases how to build a "London Fog" tea component using Vue 3 and TypeScript.
+It's inspired by and based on the original tutorial by Divya Sasidharan.
+You can watch her insightful tutorial [here](https://www.youtube.com/watch?v=O5xF_JHb5oc).

 ## Getting Started